Luke-Williams9/Ras_pi_pico/circuitpython/README.md

 # Raspberry Pi Pico Macro Pad

+This is an outdated ai generated readme.
+Not up to date, not accurate.

 A customizable macro pad implementation for the Raspberry Pi Pico, featuring support for buttons and rotary encoders.
 Perfect for window management, media controls, and custom keyboard shortcuts.

 ## Features